rebeccalouw/movie-watchlist/README.md

 - The app uses the input from the search bar to inform the API call
 - The API provides data with the movie titles searched for
 - That data is used to create the html and render the movie options to the screen
-- Once the user clicks to add movie to watchlist, that information is saved in Local Storage
+- Once the user clicks to add movie to watchlist, that information is saved in localStorage
 - All the saved movie titles can be accessed on the 'My Watchlist page'
-- If a user chooses to remove the title from the watchlist, Local Storage is updated to remove that movie
+- If a user chooses to remove the title from the watchlist, localStorage is updated to remove that movie
 - At the moment there is no backend to this app

 <br/>